codelibs/fess-docs/en/dev/getting-started.rst

 How To Develop |Fess|
 =====================

-1. Install Java 8, Eclipse, and Maven 3.x
+1. Install Java 8, IDE(ex. eclipse), and Maven 3.x

-2. Clone the source code of the |Fess| from github:
+2. Clone the source code of |Fess| from github:

    ::

        $ git clone https://github.com/codelibs/fess.git

-4. Download Elasticsearch Plugins
+4. Download elasticsearch Plugins

    ::

        $ mvn antrun:run

-4. Import it as Maven project into the Eclipse
+4. If using eclipse, Import it as Maven project into the eclipse

-5. Launch org.codelibs.fess.FessBoot as Debug
+5. Launch org.codelibs.fess.FessBoot as Debug mode and then access to http://localhost:8080/

 Create |Fess| Package
 =====================